cakephp/docs/en/core-libraries/components/access-control-lists.rst

         $result = $this->Acl->check('warriors/Gimli', 'Weapons', 'delete');
     }

-The usage here is demonstrational, but hopefully you can see how checking like this can be used to decide whether or not to allow something to happen, show an error message, or redirect the user to a login.
+The usage here is for demonstration but hopefully you can see how checking like this can be used to decide whether or not to allow something to happen, show an error message, or redirect the user to a login.